javirudolph/mossmat/Rmds/EDA_clean_master.md

 names(voc_raw)[5:94] <- stringr::str_trunc(oldnames[5:94], width = 6, side = "right", ellipsis = "")
 ```

-There was an issue with the notation in one of the compounds, so we are
+There was an issue with the notation in one of the compounds, so we
-checking that now:
+check that and fix the notation so that R can recognize the values as
+numbers.

 ``` r
 #str(voc_raw)